yangmingming629/ADOCF/README.md

 # ADOCF
-The source code will be available when the paper was accepted.
+The source code will be available once the paper has been accepted.